-Ken Bruce to leave BBC Radio 2 show after 31 years
+Ken Bruce to leave BBC Radio 2 show after 31 years and join Greatest Hits

 - Published